Records of prime ministers of the United Kingdom: Most general elections contested as party leader

 The most general elections contested by an individual is six.
 H. H. Asquith contested the January 1910, December 1910, 1918, 1922, 1923 and the 1924 general elections.

 The most general elections lost by an individual is four.
 Charles James Fox was unsuccessful after contesting the 1784, 1790, 1796 and 1802 general elections, and subsequently never became prime minister.
 The most general elections won by an individual is four.
 Robert Walpole, Lord Liverpool, William Ewart Gladstone, and Harold Wilson each won four general elections.

 Age at losing a general election

 The youngest person to be on the losing side at a general election was Charles James Fox, who led his Whig Party to defeat in the 1784 general election when aged 35.
-The youngest prime minister to be on the losing side at a general election was Lord Rosebery, who, having resigned his ministry in May 1895, led his Liberal Party to defeat in the general election the following month when aged 48.
-Since peers ceased to hold this office (1902), the youngest losing prime minister was John Major, at 54 years and 33 days when the Conservative Party lost the 1997 general election.
+In recent years, the youngest prime minister to be on the losing side at a general election was Rishi Sunak, at 44 years and 54 days when the Conservative Party lost the 2024 general election.